-13 Surprising Things That Can Help You Beat That Afternoon Slump
+13 Ways To Beat That Afternoon Slump ASAP

 When the afternoon hits, we might experience a drainage in energy.
 This dreaded "slump" is quite common, and it usually approaches around 3 p.m., and unless we take care to boost our energy levels, it can hurt our ability to be productive and alert for the remainder of the day.
 Thus, it's important to maintain high levels of alertness and avoid triggers that can cause fatigue.

 As a certified health coach, I work with clients on paying attention to their bodies, mental and physical alertness and agility, and mood throughout the day.
 With such attention to how we are feeling, we are better able to know when we have hit a plateau and need a reboot or are feeling lethargic and hungry and need a break for a snack.
 Becoming in tune with our emotions is so important for understanding our habits and tendencies.
 For instance, if we notice that a lighter lunch (or even a skipped lunch) can cause us to become tired and irritable later in the day, we will be more apt to avoid such triggers and prepare ourselves with snacks on hand and a break in the day for a sit-down meal.
 Look for these thirteen ways as to how you might overcome an afternoon slump and be able to snap out of it quickly and easily.

 "Sometimes we get in a bad mood simply because we need food.
 The term 'hangry' - becoming angry, grumpy or frustrated because you are hungry - describes it well," says Keri Gans, MS, RDN, CDN, a spokesperson for America's Better Sandwich, over email with Bustle.
 "Whether it be a snack or a meal make sure what you eat is balanced," she adds.
 Pay attention to your body and look for signals of irritability and dulled mood.
 It might be due to hunger.